Maurice Maeterlinck

-Maurice Polydore Marie Bernard Maeterlinck (Note: Pronunciation: /ˈmeɪtərlɪŋk/ MAYT-ər-link, /USalsoˈmɛt-, ˈmæt-/ MET--,_-MAT--, /fr/ in Belgium, /fr/ in France.)
+Maurice Polydore Marie Bernard Maeterlinck (Note: Spelled Maurice (Mooris) Polidore Marie Bernhard Maeterlinck on the official Nobel Prize page.)
+(Note: Pronunciation: /ˈmeɪtərlɪŋk/ MAYT-ər-link, /USalsoˈmɛt-, ˈmæt-/ MET--,_-MAT--; /fr/ in Belgium, /fr/ in France.)
 (29 August 1862 – 6 May 1949), also known as Count/Comte Maeterlinck from 1932, was a Belgian playwright, poet, and essayist who was Flemish but wrote in French.
 He was awarded the Nobel Prize in Literature in 1911 "in appreciation of his many-sided literary activities, and especially of his dramatic works, which are distinguished by a wealth of imagination and by a poetic fancy, which reveals, sometimes in the guise of a fairy tale, a deep inspiration, while in a mysterious way they appeal to the readers' own feelings and stimulate their imaginations".
 The main themes in his work are death and the meaning of life.
 He was a leading member of the group La Jeune Belgique, and his plays form an important part of the Symbolist movement.
 In later life, Maeterlinck faced credible accusations of plagiarism.